thomas9t/spatial-econ-cnn/README.md

 ## Phase (1) - Data Extraction and Processing

 In this phase, we extract the raw imagery and census data used to train our models.
-Cleaned and processed data ready for training (e.g. the output of this phase) is avilable on [GoogleDrive](https://drive.google.com/drive/folders/1UoI9ssWVz9pGJY9wXEYQrGjzuwEdnlYY?usp=sharing).
+Cleaned and processed data ready for training (e.g. the output of this phase) is avilable in the `data` folder of this [GoogleDrive](https://drive.google.com/drive/folders/1UgE9rTIyKP_q8Ujfad3bPLdQvz2Z3Xx0?usp=sharing).
 This phase is divided into the following steps:

 ### Phase (1a): `code/extract_imagery`